 Graduation from an accredited college or university with a bachelor’s degree (master’s degree preferred) in business or public administration, accounting, information systems or related field and three (3) years of progressively responsible municipal accounting, budgeting or accounting information system experience, and experience with FAMIS accounting software and BPREP budgeting software, information systems and computer applications and work processes; or an associate's degree in business or public administration, accounting, information systems or related field and five (5) years of progressively responsible municipal accounting, budgeting or accounting information system experience

 Possession of a valid drivers license may be required.

+Employees may be required to work rotating shifts, including nights, weekends, holidays and overtime as needed.
 During periods when the Mayor issues an emergency declaration for the City of Tampa, all employees may be required to work in preparation, response or recovery activities related to the stated emergency.